• Skip to main content

 Description

 Homemade buttermilk biscuits baked in a cast iron skillet are a staple of Southern cooking.
-In just 35 minutes, you’ll have warm, tender, and perfectly flaky biscuits ready to serve with a generous dollop of honey butter.
-Visual guidance provided for assembling the biscuit dough before baking!
+In just 35 minutes, you’ll have warm, tender, and perfectly flaky biscuits ready to serve with a generous dollop of butter.
+Visual guidance is provided for assembling the biscuit dough before baking!

 Ingredients